diogoalmiro/webfocus/doc/webfocus-app.md

  - Makes `/api/` return 404 or 500 (if `next` was called with an error).
  - Tries to send files statically from `configuration.static` folder.
- - Returns 404 for GET requests and make pug render 'layouts/error.pug'.
+ - Returns 404 for GET requests and make pug render `layouts/error.pug`.
- - Returns 400 for other method requests and makes pug render 'layouts/error.pug'.
+ - Returns 400 for other method requests and makes pug render `layouts/error.pug`.
- - Returns 500 if an error occured and makes pug render 'layouts/error.pug'.
+ - Returns 500 if an error occured and makes pug render `layouts/error.pug`.

+## `webfocusApp#pugObj( obj : Object ) : Object`

+**Used internally when rendering with pug.**

+Creates an object to be used by pug when rendering any file.

+It adds the the keys `configuration` and `getComponent` to the object recieved.

+ - `configuration` is the webfocusApp configuration.

+ - `getComponent(urlname : String) : {urlname: string, name: string, description: string}`

+Any render will have the `req` object, representing the express request.

+Error renders (`layouts/error.pug`) will also have a `error: string` and optionaly a `stack: string`.

+Component specific renders will have the following keys:

+ - `apibaseurl = "/api/<componen.urlname>/"`
+ - `componentbaseurl = "/<componen.urlname>/"`
+ - `component = component` (The specific `WebfocusComponent` instance)
+ - `basedir = configuration.dirname` (To enable component to `extends /layouts/main.pug`)